Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 - **Create time series Snowpark functions** to assist in analysis
 - **Deploy a time series Streamlit** application in Snowflake for end users to query time series

 ### Streamlit Application
-**GOAL:** A Streamlit application will be deploy  Snowflake will allow users to easily report on time series IOT data streamed into Snowflake.
+**GOAL:** Deploy a Streamlit application deployed to Snowflake to enable users to eaily execute time series queries against data streamed into Snowflake.

 <img src="assets/overview_0.png" width="800" />

 ### Architecture Plan
 A simulated IOT streaming datafeed will be used for this exercise, ingesting into a RAW staging table via Snowpark Streaming.
 Once data is streamed into a stage table, a task will detect when new records are loaded, and execute a procedure to transform the data into a dimensional model, ready for analytics.
 A Streamlit application will be deployed in Snowflake to then enable end users to report on the IOT streamed data.